 Misconception #2- The Magical Inspiration

-Inspiration can come to us in the most awkward of moments, maybe an apple might fall on top of your head or you’ll be enjoying a warm bath and suddenly a stroke of genius, “Eureka!”
+Inspiration can come to us in the most awkward of moments, maybe an apple might fall on top of your head or you’ll be enjoying a warm bath and suddenly you’re struck by a stroke of genius, “Eureka!”

 These beautiful stories of creative geniuses who have experienced these sudden flashes of insights make us wonder if such an idea will ever occur to us.
-What we fail to realize is countless of hours they have put in to understand something which causes this stroke of genius.
+What we fail to realize, are the countless hours that they have put in to understand something which causes this stroke of genius.

 If you are watching “Stranger Things” all the time, arguing to your mother about the salt in your chicken soup, hoping that you’ll find the cure to cancer, you are only deluding yourself.
 While magical inspirations surely result in groundbreaking ideas, it is wise not to wait for it but instead, we must work for it.